Russell Bowers

 Russell "Rusty" Bowers (born October 20, 1952) is an American politician and the former Speaker of the Arizona House of Representatives.
-A member of the Republican Party, he represented the 25th legislative district from 2015 to 2023.
-He was elected Speaker in 2019.
+A member of the Republican Party, he represented the 25th legislative district from 2015 to 2023, serving as Speaker from 2019.
+Before that, he served in the Arizona Senate from 1997 to 2001 and the Arizona House from 1993 to 1997.

-Bowers previously represented the 21st legislative district in the Arizona House from 1993 to 1997 and in the Arizona Senate from 1997 to 2001.
-He is a classically trained artist specializing in watercolor, oil painting, and sculpting, and he has also been involved in the construction and education industries.

-In February 2022, Bowers filed paperwork to run for the Arizona Senate in the 10th district.
-He lost to Dave Farnsworth in the Republican primary.
+After Donald Trump's loss in the 2020 U.S. presidential election, Bowers rejected Trump's efforts to challenge or overturn the results in Arizona, where Joe Biden won.
+In 2022, Bowers ran for the Arizona Senate in the 10th district, losing to Dave Farnsworth in the Republican primary by a 2–1 margin.
+In January 2023, he was awarded the Presidential Citizens Medal by Biden.

 Early life and education

 Bowers, who is a fourth-generation Arizonan, grew up on a sheep ranch in Chino Valley.
 He attended Mesa Community College, Arizona State University, and Brigham Young University.
 A member of the Church of Jesus Christ of Latter-day Saints, he spent two years as a Mormon missionary in Mexico.